They are not wrong with this sign.

 Mile 20

 Once leaving the sand dunes, the road widens to cross an expansive valley overlooking the Black Rock playa.
-On the left you'll see the Calico Range and the first of several wilderness areas in the region.
+On the left you'll see the Calico Mountains Wilderness and the first of several wilderness areas in the region.
 Several dirt tracks branch away from the road for the next five miles to the wilderness boundary.
 Extend your trip for a great night's Camp in the Calicos.

 Mile 27